toichubek/pg-ddl-extractor/examples/README.md

 # Extract current state
 pg-ddl-extract --env dev

+# Re-running is safe -- only files with actual DDL changes are updated
+# Timestamps are ignored, so git stays clean when nothing changed
+pg-ddl-extract --env dev   # no git diff if schema hasn't changed

 # Commit to git
 git add sql/
 git commit -m "chore: update database schema"